GsNrio/holbertonschool-shell/io_redirections_and_filters/README.md

 This current push deletes all the regular files (not directories) with a .js extension that are present in the current directory and all its subfolders.
 This current push writes the number of directories and sub-directories in the current directory including hidden directories.
 This urrent push displays the 10 newest files in the current directory at a rate of one file per line and sorted from the newest to the oldest.
+This current push takes a list of words as input and prints only words that appear exactly once at a one word per line input format and output format and words should be sorted.